israpps/KELFBinder/documentation/sysupdate-docs.md

 `BCEXEC-SYSTEM/osdmain.elf` | Any Chinese PS2 (`SCPH-xxx09`)
 `BIEXEC-SYSTEM/xosdmain.elf`| Any PSX-DESR

 [^5]: Asian models correspond to any asian model not covered by the other regions, these are: `SCPH-xxx05` for korea, `SCPH-xxx06` for Hong Kong and `SCPH-xxx07` for Taiwan

+# specific updates
+Every PS2 model that looks for `osdmain.elf` will prioritize launching a special update, its name will always be `osdXXX.elf`

+where `XXX` is boot rom version rounded to the next ten:

+- 0220 ROMVER version will look for `osd230.elf`

+this was inteded for updates targeting a specific group of PS2 models